Marketing strategy rules

 - We then combine truth and reason into a message that will steal their intellectual self-description.

 In short, we transform the research insights into an emotional and aesthetic appeal and to steal their hearts, and construct a factual and rational message to steal their minds.
-This requires more then just a logo and theme line, it requires an integrated and robust marketing plan and advertising program to be built around the key insights that formed the rock solid foundation of your brand strategy.
+This requires more than just a logo and theme line, it requires an integrated and robust marketing plan and advertising program to be built around the key insights that formed the rock solid foundation of your brand strategy.

-One thing is for certain; your most coveted customers seek a defined level of consistency in their life.
+One thing is for certain.
+Your most coveted customers seek a defined level of consistency in their life.
 Not so long ago, brand management used to think that consistency was their hallmark for a great brand.
 However, our understanding of the depth of that consistency has changed as we have made effectiveness and permissions our science.

 Consistency is about honest permissions.
 It is graded not on consistency of color, form and message (which are all important too) but in consistency of promise and scope of permission.
 Any promise or claim that your advertising makes that is not granted full permission from the brand strategy that it is built upon is less than half effective.